Dear readers of ADxS.org, please forgive the disruption.

 Droxidopa for ADHD

-Droxidopa (L-threo-dihydroxyphenylserine, L-DOPS) is a prodrug of dopamine and norepinephrine.
-It can cross the blood-brain barrier and is converted to dopamine and norepinephrine in the brain.
+Droxidopa (L-threo-dihydroxyphenylserine, L-DOPS) is a prodrug of dopamine and noradrenaline.
+It can cross the blood-brain barrier and is converted to dopamine and noradrenaline in the brain.

 USA: Northera (since 2014)